How much does Arketa cost?+

 When is Arketa worth the premium price?+

 For yoga, meditation, and wellness studios where on-demand video is 20%+ of revenue.
 Arketa's video product is purpose-built for wellness — better than Mindbody Virtual for this use case, comparable to Momence.
-For studios where hybrid in-person + online is the operational shape.
+For studios where hybrid in-person and online is the operational shape.
 For studios that value venture-backed independence (no PE pressure) and don't need Walla's operator-UX polish.
-Arketa fits the yoga-and-wellness vertical; for reformer pilates studios where pick-a-spot is the operating primitive, Junocal or Mariana Tek fits better.
+Arketa fits the yoga-and-wellness vertical; for reformer pilates studios where letting clients pick their own reformer is central to the operation, Junocal or Mariana Tek fits better.